ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ```

 ### Find in man page rm
-You know that the `-r` and `-f` flags can be dangerous, especially when paired together.
-Since you already know what these flags do for the `rm` command, look at what the man page has to say about them.
+You know the `-r` and `-f` flags can be dangerous, especially when paired.
+Since you already know what these flags do for the `rm` command, look at what the man page says about them.
 Connect how those flags are worded on paper to how dangerous they are in practice.
 ```
     -f, --force
         ignore nonexistent files and arguments, never prompt